wspringer/highs-dx/README.md

 # README

-LPTS is a testbed for ultimately having a better user experience integrating linear programming models into TypeScript modules.
+`highs-ts` is a work in progress project for having a better developer experience integrating highs-js in TypeScript.
+It builds on highs-js, the JavaScript wrapper around the WASM implementation of HiGHS.